invertase/flutter_desktop_webview_auth/README.md

 Additionally, if Flutter is installed using snap, you might face issues compiling the app, to fix you would need to uninstall the snap version and [install Flutter manually on Linux](https://docs.flutter.dev/get-started/install/linux#install-flutter-manually).

+## Windows setup

+Make sure you are on latest stable channle of Flutter, and have installed the requirements [as mentioned here](https://docs.flutter.dev/desktop#additional-windows-requirements).

+Nothing extra is needed to get started on Windows.

 ### Add dependency

 ```bash